 In December 2019, we initiated PATHFINDER, a prospective, multi-center, interventional study evaluating an earlier version of Galleri in clinical practice.
 The study enrolled 6,662 participants across several health systems in the United States.
-Funding for PATHFINDER was provided by us.
 Collaborators included, among others, the Cleveland Clinic, Dana-Farber Cancer Institute, Intermountain Healthcare, Mayo Clinic, Oregon Health & Science University, Sutter Health, and the US Oncology Network, and no serious adverse events were identified.
-These collaborations were subject to terms generally consistent with industry sponsored studies.
 The study evaluated the safety and performance of this earlier version of Galleri in a population of individuals aged 50 years and older divided into two cohorts: participants with elevated cancer risk and participants with non-elevated cancer risk.
 PATHFINDER was our first study that returned test results to physicians and participants, and evaluated how these test results affected diagnostic and care pathways in a screening population.
 PATHFINDER was conducted pursuant to an FDA-approved IDE application involving an earlier version of Galleri.
 Over the course of the study, we made refinements to the test to reduce the detection of pre-malignant hematologic conditions, which are relatively common.
 Results for the study are reported for both the earlier and refined versions of the test.
 Initial results from the PATHFINDER study were presented at ESMO in 2022, and full results were published in The Lancet in October 2023.
 These data, in conjunction with the results from our CCGA study, supported our launch of Galleri as a laboratory developed test ("LDT") in the United States.